DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Experimental Results and Analysis

-To answer the question at the beginning of this section, we conducted a Pearson correlation analysis on the average dialectal performance, and the score of each dialect separately.
-We observe a moderate positive correlation between the MCQ and the dialect ID tasks as indicated by a Pearson correlation $r = 0.431$, which, however, is not statistically significant ($p=0.07$).
+To answer the question at the beginning of this section, we conducted a Pearson correlation analysis on the average dialectal performance, and the score of each dialect separately\footnote{See Fig.~\ref{fig:app_correlations} in Appendix~\ref{app:correlations}.}.
+We observed a moderate positive correlation between the MCQ and the dialect ID tasks as indicated by a Pearson correlation $r = 0.431$, which, however, is not statistically significant ($p=0.07$).
 Similarly, the correlation was not statistically significant for EGY, KSA, SYR and UAE with $p = 0.18$, $p = 0.79$, $p = 0.12$, and $p = 0.07$, respectively.
 The difference was statistically significant only for MAG with $p = 0.04$, for a moderate positive correlation of $r = 0.483$.

 We investigated this behavior further using the Oracle setting explained in Section~\ref{subsec:lmEval}, where we infused the prompt with extra information about the dialect.
 Based on the results above, our intuition is that a model that cannot identify the dialect will not benefit from being told what that dialect is.

-The results are shown in Table~\ref{tab:Oracle_default}, where we can see the difference in accuracy between the Oracle setting, where we inject the dialect ID in the prompt and the default setting.
-As mentioned above, we do not expect this process to result in a performance advantage as we argue that the information is not useful for the models.
-Interestingly, the performance on the oracle was worse for all dialects and this difference was statistically significant.
-While it is unclear whether there is a correlation between the performance on dialect identification and QA performance, priming the model on the dialect label caused degradation.
+The results are shown in Table~\ref{tab:Oracle_default}, where we can see the difference in accuracy between the Oracle setting, where we inject the dialect ID in the prompt and the default setting, where the prompt contains no explicit information about the dialect.\footnote{The exact results are in Table~\ref{tab:mmlu_oracle} in Appendix \ref{app:add-results}.}

+We did not expect the added dialect label to improve performance, as it provides little useful signal to the LLMs.
+Indeed, the oracle setting led to a statistically significant drop across all dialects.
+While the link between dialect identification and QA remains unclear, explicitly priming the model with the dialect label consistently degraded performance.